brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Improvement: Call To Action - Added element type option.
 * Improvement: Quick Action Bar - Added support for non-Spectra blocks.
+* Fix: Container - Resolved an issue wherein the animation would be delayed on page load.

 ### 2.12.4 - WEDNESDAY, 28th FEBRUARY 2024 ###
 * Improvement: Image - Added a title settings for images.